RouninMedia/CSS-Multiple-Background-Colors/README.md

-# CSS-Multiple-Background-Colors
+# CSS Multiple Background Colors
-A CSS hack which enables *CSS Multiple Background Colors* in the same way that we already have *CSS Multiple Background Images*.
+*A CSS hack which enables **CSS Multiple Background Colors** in the same way that we already have **CSS Multiple Background Images**.*

-CSS backgrounds allow for both:
+CSS background properties allow for both:

  - Background Colors via the CSS property `background-color`
  - Background Images via the CSS property `background-image`